 While it feels like we are starring in a Hollywood horror movie (you know the one), there’s no getting away from the fact that — for the moment at least — there is a new “normal.”

-And in this new normal, conferences, including biggies such as HIMSS and AAOS, have been canceled, schools are shuttered, university classes are being moved online and nothing is what it was just a short time ago.
+And in this new normal, conferences may be canceled, schools are shuttered, university classes are being moved online, and nothing is the same.

-Few sectors will emerge from this situation unscathed – barring face mask and toilet paper manufacturers – and that includes elective surgery.
+Few sectors emerge from a pandemic situation unscathed — barring face mask and toilet paper manufacturers — and that includes elective surgery.

-So, what can your practice do to be as prepared as possible to get through the coming tough days, weeks and possibly months?
+So, how can your practice prepare as much as possible to get through the weeks, days, or years of a pandemic?

-Having a workflow and systems in place to manage all eventualities is crucial to maintain optimal efficiency and that includes cancellations.
+Having a workflow and systems in place to manage all eventualities is crucial to maintaining optimal efficiency and that includes cancellations.

 If your practice already has a cancellation system in place, now is the time to review and optimize it in case you need to tweak it a bit for the potential high volume of cancellations on the horizon.

 If your practice has never had a formal workflow in place, this is what we suggest:

 - Record the reason the patient canceled.
 It might be because of illness, but it could be because of something else entirely.
 Remember, even in eventful times, regular things still happen.